Panduza/panduza-doc/content/docs/platform/specifications/configbroker.md

 2. Install the required Python packages using pip:
 •	pip install cmath configparser subprocess threading flask logging psutil
 # Implementation
-1. Create the configuration file at C:\Users\UF187ATA\conf\anas.conf.txt if it doesn't already exist.
+1. Create the configuration file at C:\Users\UF......\conf\network.json if it doesn't already exist.
 2. Save the provided code in a file (e.g., app.py) in your desired directory.
 3. Open a command prompt and navigate to the directory containing the app.py file.
 4. Run the application using the following command:
 5.	python app.py
-6. The application will start running on http://192.168.97.45:8000/.
+6. The application will start running on http://192.168.97.45:8000/ (BROKER_HOST + BROKER_PORT that you choose).
 7. You can test the /update_config endpoint by sending a POST request with a JSON payload containing the new configuration.
 # Linux
 # Installations